kevin-shin/ExpendIt/README.md

 ### Bug Reporting

 This project welcomes commentary on perceived bugs, feature ideas, and general guidance.
-Please open an issue--the more thorough the desription, the more helpful!
+Please open an issue—the more thorough the desription, the more helpful!